 (ProbeNote: The Epic of Gilgamesh, an epic poem dating back to ancient Mesopotamia, is said to be the first great work of literature.
 The literary history of Gilgamesh begins with five Sumerian poems.
 Gilgamesh is a demigod with superhuman strength and is generally seen by scholars as a historical figure, since inscriptions have been found which confirm the existence of other figures associated with him in the epic.
 Influences of the Sumerian civilization, the oldest known culture, can be seen even today. )

-No one should be afraid to search for the truth unless they are fearful of what they might find.
+No one should be hesitant to search for the Truth.

 The Probe Mission Statement